 Legal Expenses Insurance Cover

-Renovation projects can be complex affairs due to the diversity of trades working on site and the associated variety of risks and exposures that come with that.
-We have many years knowledge of what goes wrong, what the major issues have been and what causes clients the most stress.
+Renovation projects can be complex affairs due to the diversity of trades working on-site and the associated risks and exposures that come with that.
+We have years worth of knowledge on what goes wrong, what the major issues have been and what causes clients the most stress.
 Not using properly written contracts probably causes more problems and upset than anything else.
 Without a contract, you cannot prove the terms of engagement with professionals, contractors or suppliers.

-We back this up with the addition of legal expense cover, which is provided as standard with all of our Site Insurance policies (excluding developers insurance).
+We back this up with the addition of Legal Expenses Cover, which is provided as standard with all of our Site Insurance policies (excluding Developers Insurance).

 If a dispute arises, the legal team will provide you with essential legal advice to enable you to pursue a contractual dispute claim where there is a good prospect of success (terms and conditions apply).

-By correctly using our contract templates you will have the necessary proof of the basis of the contract and hopefully enable a swift conclusion to any dispute.
+By correctly using our contract templates you will have the necessary proof of the basis of the contract and hopefully enable a swift conclusion of any dispute.